corentinbeaulieu/mpc/doc/src/index.rst

 deal with global-variable sharing in the application.

 Such thread-safety issues are managed with automatic privatization of global variables.
-This mechanism is automatically appplied by the compiler for C/C++ and Fortran MPI codes through the new -fmpc-privatize option.
+This mechanism is automatically applied by the compiler for C/C++ and Fortran MPI codes through the new -fmpc-privatize option.
 This new option is available in MPC_GCC (provided with the MPC package) and Intel compilers (starting with version 15.0 for C/C++ and Fortran).